Tobey Maguire biography

 But this personal setback proved a prelude to giant professional leap forward.
 After a brief sabbatical from the audition circuit, later that year he appeared in Duke of Groove, a short-film which received an Oscar nomination.
 He then leveraged a role in Woody Allen's Deconstructing Harry (1997) and following that, a major role in the brooding, Ang Lee drama The Ice Storm (1997).
 Maguire's performance as Paul Hood, the sardonic-but-sensitive son of Kevin Kline and Joan Allen, earned high praise from critics.
 In 1998, Maguire again played the fictive son of Joan Allen in Pleasantville, but this time, it was Maguire in the lead role.

-But with the release of Spiderman (2002), Maguire's days as the Holden-Caulfield-in-residence seem to be over.
-Reportedly paid $4 million for the title role, Maguire (with the help of a range of state-of-the-art special effects) made the transition from nerdy teen Peter Parker to comic book hero.
+But with the release of Spider-Man (2002), Maguire's days as the Holden-Caulfield-in-residence seemed to be over.
+Reportedly paid $4 million for the title role, Maguire (with the help of a range of state-of-the-art special effects) made the transition from nerdy teen Peter Parker to comic book hero Spider-Man.
 The film, which was tied up in copyright wrangling for almost a decade, also features Kirsten Dunst and Willem Dafoe.
 The film netted $114 million in its opening weekend, a box-office record.
 The actor signed on for the sequel Spider-Man 2 in 2004.
 In 2006, Maguire starred in the Oscar-nominated film, The Good German.
 Maguire returned as Peter Parker in the Spider-Man 3 in 2007.